Spirit of Aggieland: Lyrical change

 The official lyrics for the last two lines of the chorus are "For we are the Aggies - the Aggies so true; We're from Texas A.M.U."
 These changes were made following the school's name change in 1963 from the Agricultural and Mechanical College of Texas (Texas A.M.C.) to Texas A&M University.
 The revised lyrics are used by choral groups on campus except for the Singing Cadets, which sings the original lyrics.
 However, students usually sing the original lyrics out of respect for the history of Texas A&M.

 Additional meaning

 The Spirit of Aggieland also refers to the "spirit can ne'er be told."
 Many people describe Texas A&M University as having a unique school spirit that "From the outside looking in, you can't understand it.
 And from the inside looking out, you can't explain it."
-It has perhaps best been stated by a former Vice Student Body President of the University of Texas at Austin Eric Opiela when discussing the loss of life in the 1999 Texas A&M Bonfire collapse:
+It has perhaps best been stated by Eric Opiela, a former Vice Student Body President of the rival University of Texas at Austin, when discussing the loss of life in the 1999 Texas A&M Bonfire collapse:

+In the wake of the Virginia Tech shooting in 2007 that killed 32 people, Texas A&M and Texas also united and created shirts as both a tribute and fundraiser.
+The front read "Orange and Maroon support Orange and Maroon", in reference to Virginia Tech sharing maroon as a color with Texas A&M and orange as a school color with Texas.
+The back, meanwhile, read, "The Eyes of Texas are upon you / For your spirit can ne'er be told / In times of greatest tragedy / You have a hand to hold", referencing both "The Eyes of Texas" and "Spirit of Aggieland".